What is inflammation?

 - The pattern of painful joints and whether there are signs of inflammation

 - Your doctor may also include imagining (x-rays) and blood tests for specific signs of inflammation.

 Your treatment plan will depend on several things, including your type of inflammation or disease, your age, the medications you’re taking and your overall health.
 Overall, the goals of treatment are to:

 - Avoid or change activities that aggravate pain

-- Keep joint movement and muscle strength through chiropractic, physiotherapy or massage therapy
+- Keep joint movement and muscle strength through chiropractic and physiotherapy

 - Lower stress on joints by using braces, splints, or canes as needed